-Many car owners prefer the OBD2 system as a diagnostic system that can help you locate any fault in your vehicle.
+Many car owners prefer the OBD2 system as a diagnostic system that can help them locate any fault in their vehicle.
 However, this is not the case since manufacturers tend to add additional functionalities to the OBD systems.
 OBD regulations only cover emissions-related components like the engine, drivetrain, and transmission.

 OBD2 test modes include:

 - Request pending diagnostic trouble codes